 A Spill the Tea story about a woman who realises she learned how to love calmly and clearly only after the person who stayed through her chaos was gone.
 Now grounded and emotionally capable, she confronts the quiet cost of becoming better too late, and the loneliness of having no one left to give that version of herself to.

-Riva refused tea without ceremony.
+---Riva refused tea without ceremony.

 I heard the gate before I heard her voice.
 The familiar scrape of metal against stone, followed by footsteps that didn’t hurry but didn’t hesitate either.
 When I stepped out into the courtyard, she left her bag where it fell, like she wasn’t planning to stay long.
-Near one of the charpoys like she’d done it a hundred times before.
+Near one of the charpoys like she’d done it a many times before.

 A few strands of her hair clung to her neck, unrushed, intimate, the way people look when they leave before a moment has fully settled.
 She wore a loose olive-green shirt, the kind that softened with age, sleeves rolled to her elbows without thought.
 Faded jeans.
 Flat sandals she’d probably owned for years.
-Nothing new.
-Nothing accidental.
+She looked comfortable in her body in a way that comes only after a lot of discomfort has been survived.

 “Coffee,” she said, settling into the easy chair.
 “Or strong beer, if you’re feeling generous.”